daviddavis/pulp-k8s/README.md

 non-default values, those values are likely important to integration with other k8s resources.
 It's wise to understand the current value before changing it.

 "minify" the config when you are done.
-You will see it create `server.conf`.
+You will see the script create `server.conf`.

-    make-server-conf.sh
+    ./make-server-conf.sh

 ### Certificates

 This script creates a self-signed CA, and all of the certificates needed by the various pulp services.

-    make-certs.sh
+    ./make-certs.sh

 If you prefer to provide your own certificates, pause here and replace what was generated.
 Most of the output is in the `certs` directory, but `qpidd` requires